Step 4: Full View

 Should Engineer A apply the standard sequential escalation pathway, giving Engineer B a reasonable opportunity to respond and self-correct before reporting to authorities, or, upon assessing the severity and imminence of the risk, bypass the collegial step and report immediately to proper authorities without awaiting Engineer B's response?

-Apply Sequential Escalation With Documented Assessment Board's choice Conduct and document a professional severity-and-imminence assessment, determine that the risk is potential rather than confirmed imminent, and proceed with the sequential escalation pathway: notifying Engineer B, establishing a clear corrective action expectation with a defined timeframe, and committing to escalate to proper authorities if Engineer B fails to respond adequately.
+O1 Conduct and document a professional severity-and-imminence assessment, determine that the risk is potential rather than confirmed imminent, and proceed with the sequential escalation pathway: notifying Engineer B, establishing a clear corrective action expectation with a defined timeframe, and committing to escalate to proper authorities if Engineer B fails to respond adequately.
+Board's choice

 Two competing obligations govern this decision: (1) the Good Faith Safety Concern Threshold principle, which establishes that the public safety duty is triggered by a professionally grounded good-faith belief of risk, not by certainty of harm, meaning the 'may be in violation' standard imposes essentially the same escalation obligations as a confirmed violation; and (2) the Peer Review Imminent Harm Immediate Notification Obligation, which requires that when harm is imminent and severe, Engineer A must immediately notify Engineer B and, if Engineer B fails to act, cooperate with proper authorities without delay, collapsing the sequential model.
 The Peer Review Safety Code Violation Sequential Escalation Obligation provides the baseline pathway when risk is uncertain or non-imminent.